Travellogue, Day 12

 "See you in a few minutes."

 Nickolai floated back down the tube.
-"Furry?" he whispered gently into
+"Furry?" he whispered gently into her ear.

 "Whuzza?" she asked groggily.